How to find the best Prosthetist

 Overall, your Prosthetist is responsible for a successful connection between you and the latest technology.
 You and your Prosthetist must have a relationship that is honest and trusting.
 Your feedback regarding comfort, successes, and limitations is essential to successful rehabilitation.
 It can make all the difference in getting you back on your feet with a minimal amount of pain.
-Be aware there are Prosthetist out there that refuse to learn new developments in the field.
+Be aware there is Prosthetist out there that refuse to learn new developments in the field.
 Continue with that person, and you will be stuck with an old clunker prostheses and a feeling of hopelessness.
 Do not just accept the Prosthetist recommended by the vascular surgeon or the hospital.
-Nothing is stopping you from finding Prostheses before your amputation.
+Vascular surgeons concentrate on your physical healing and do not concern themselves with how to find the best prosthetist for you.
+Even better if you really want to find out how to find the best prosthetist nothing is stopping you from finding one before your amputation.

 Questions to Ask